 Another big indicator of whether or not a relationship is struggling is when it comes to levels of romance.
 If there has been a noticeable change in you and your partner’s sex life in terms of desire to be with one another and lack of lust then there is often much deeper lying issues at hand.
 Your counsellor will try and retrace steps to find out where the relationship veered off course from a passionate, romantic one to an unfulfilled, stale one.
 Sex should never be the sole reason for a relationship falling apart but can often pinpoint why it has done.

+Let an experienced counsellor help you overcome the challenges you are encountiering in your marriage.
 Call 01 5240708 now to speak with one of our counsellors or send us an enquiry.